oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 A user attempts to access a service that is implemented as a number of on-premise and cloud-based workloads.
 Both the on-premise and cloud-based services are segmented by multiple trust boundaries that span one or more on-premise or cloud service environments.
 Each workload can apply an authorization policy that takes the context of the original user, as well as intermediary services into account, irrespective of where the workloads are running and even when a workload in one trust domain calls another service in another trust domain.

 ## Continuous Integration Accessing External Resources
 A continuous integration system needs to access external resources, for example to upload an artifact or to run tests.
 These resources are protected by different authorization servers.
 The identity information of the build, for example metadata such as commit hashes or repository, should be preserved and carried across the domain boundary.
-This not just prevents maintaining credentials it also allows fine grained access control at the resource.
+This not just prevents maintaining credentials it also allows fine-grained access control at the resource.

 ## API Security Use Case
 A home devices company provides a "Camera API" to enable access to home cameras.
 Partner companies use this Camera API to integrate the camera feeds into their security dashboards.
 Using OAuth between the partner and the Camera API, a partner can request the feed from a home camera to be displayed in their dashboard.
 The user has an account with the camera provider.
 The user may be logged in to view the partner provided dashboard, or they may authorize emergency access to the camera.
 The home devices company must be able to independently verify that the request originated and was authorized by a user who is authorized to view the feed of the requested home camera.

 ## Extend Single Sign-On to API Access
-A user that authenticated to an enterprise Identity Provider (IdP) does not have to sign-in to multiple SaaS applications if the SaaS applications are configured to trust the enterprise IdP.
+A user that authenticated to an enterprise Identity Provider (IdP) does not have to sign in to multiple SaaS applications if the SaaS applications are configured to trust the enterprise IdP.
 It is possible to extend this SSO relationship to API access by allowing the Client to contact the enterprise IdP and exchange the identity assertion (ID Token or SAML Token) that it previously received from the enterprise IdP for an authorization grant.
 The authorization grant can be used to obtain an access token from the SaaS application's authorization server, provided that a trust relationship has been established between the enterprise IdP which issues the authorization grant and the SaaS authorization server.
 As a result SaaS servers that trust the enterprise IdP do not require the user to complete an interactive delegated OAuth 2.0 flow to obtain an access token to access the SaaS provider's APIs.

 ## Cross-domain API authorization
 An email client can be used with arbitrary email servers, without requiring pre-established relationships between each email client and each email server.
 An email client obtains an identity assertion (ID Token or SAML token) from an IdP.
 When the email client needs access to a separate API, such as a third-party calendaring application, the email client exchanges the identity assertion for an authorization grant and uses this authorization grant to obtain an access token for the third-party calendaring application from the authorization server trusted by the third-party calendaring application.
 If the authorization server trusts the issuer of the authorization grant, the email client obtains an access token without any additional user interaction.